tugberkgoc/foundation-notes/02 HTTP.md

 Whilst URL parameters are used to define unique URLs to identify online resources, sometimes we want to be able to pass additional information and this is done through the use of **query strings**.

 1. Restart the server and access the `/hello/John%20Doe` route.
 	1. Since spaces are not permitted in a URL we have to replace spaces with special codes.
-This is known as **URL Encoding** and there are specific [codes](https://www.degraeve.com/reference/urlencoding.php) to use.
+This is known as **URL Encoding** and there are specific [codes](https://www.degraeve.com/reference/urlencoding.php) to use; however, your browser will probably do this automatically.
 	2. Notice that the message `hello John Doe` is displayed in the browser.
 2. Now change the URL to `/hello/John%20Doe?format=upper`.
 	1. Notice that the same data has been displayed just the format has changed.